BBBA(LEGAL) - ELECTIONS: CONDUCTING ELECTIONS

 The ballot shall be prepared in accordance with Election Code Chapter 52.

 The district shall conduct a drawing to determine the order of the candidates' names in an election at which the names of more than one candidate for the same office are to appear on the ballot.
 The district shall post notice of the date, hour, and place of the drawing.
 The notice must remain posted in the district's office continuously for 72 hours immediately preceding the scheduled drawing.
 The district shall mail written notice of the date, hour, and place of the drawing to each candidate not later than the fourth day before the date of the drawing.
 Each candidate affected by a drawing is entitled to be present or have a representative present at the drawing.
-Election Code 52.093–.094 [See BBBB regarding ballot order in a runoff election or election to resolve a tie.]
+Election Code 52.093–.094 [See BBBB regarding ballot order in a runoff election.]

 Ballots for an election by position must clearly show the position for which each person is a candidate.
 A board shall arrange by lot the names of the candidates for each position.
 Education Code 11.058(g)